 The sukkah memorializes God’s faithful provision in the past as Israel wandered in the wilderness.
 Waving the lulav joyfully acknowledges His bountiful supply in the present.
 But, there is also a future element to Sukkot.

-PREPARE FOR THE FUTURE
+SUKKOT IS A REMINDER TO PREPARE FOR THE FUTURE

 Just as the spring feasts align with the fulfillment of God’s redemptive program, the same can be expected for the fall feasts as well.